abdushakurob/abdushakurob/README.md

 ![Profile Pic](https://avatars.githubusercontent.com/u/55839138?v=4)

 ## Hi there 👋
 I'm Abdushakur Bashir, your friendly neighborhood developer!
 I love coding and exploring new technologies.
-With a strong foundation in Python and a passion for web development, I enjoy working on a variety of projects that challenge me to grow and learn.
+With a strong passion for web development, I enjoy working on a variety of projects that challenge me to grow and learn.

 ## Skills 🚀
 - Python